kyma-project/examples/loki/README.md

 ## Overview

-In contrast to the upstream [loki-stack chart](https://github.com/grafana/helm-charts/tree/main/charts/loki-stack), Kyma's Loki component offers limited configuration options.
-Furthermore, any modifications you make might be reset at next upgrade cycle.
+>**NOTE:** In contrast to the upstream [loki-stack chart](https://github.com/grafana/helm-charts/tree/main/charts/loki-stack), Kyma's Loki component offers limited configuration options.
+Furthermore, any modifications you make might be reset at the next upgrade cycle.

 To get all the customization options, follow the instructions to set up a parallel installation of the upstream chart, co-existing with the Kyma stack.